Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Introduction

+{We refer to \cite{rutPDE} for an overview of the general problem of deducing {a} PDE to price defaultable claims and to \cite{bieleckiCDShedge} for the specific problem of CDS hedging in a reduced--form framework.}

-For an introduction to the joint modelling of credit and FX in a reduced-form framework with application to Quanto-CDS pricing, we refer to \cite{Schon, FxBofa}. \cite{Schon} proposes the idea to link FX and hazard rate by considering a jump-diffusion model for the FX-rate process where the jump happens at the default time.
-From an implementation point of view, no explicit derivation of the PDE is presented, as the focus is on affine processes modelling.
+For an introduction to the joint modelling of credit and FX in a reduced--form framework with application to Quanto--CDS pricing, we refer to \cite{Schon, FxBofa}. \cite{Schon} propose the idea to link FX and hazard rate by considering a jump--diffusion model for the FX--rate process where the jump happens at the default time. {Differently from the present work,} no explicit derivation of the PDE is presented, as the focus is on affine processes modelling.

 The same idea is presented and developed in \cite{FxBofa}.
-In that work it is shown how to calculate quanto-corrected survival probabilities using a PDE-based approach.
-In order to do that, the author deduces a Fokker-Planck equation for the joint distribution of FX and hazard rate.
+In that work it is shown how to calculate quanto--corrected survival probabilities using a PDE--based approach.
+In order to do that, the author deduces a Fokker--Planck equation for the joint distribution of FX and hazard rate.

-The approach we present in Section \ref{sec:indepModel} below is based on the same framework as the one used in the references above.
-In our case, however, the calculation of the quanto-corrected survival probabilities depends on solving a Feynman-Kac equation, the solution of which is already a price, while in \cite{FxBofa} a probability density distribution was calculated.
-At implementation level, the two different approaches reflect in the fact that in the latter case an additional integration step would be required to calculate a price.
-Additionaly, the way we work out our main pricing equation makes clear what instruments and in what amounts one would need to effectively implement a delta-hedging strategy.
-We refer to \cite{rutPDE} for an overview of the general problem of deducing PDE to price defaultable claims.
+The approach we present in Section \ref{sec:indepModel} below is based on the same {Jump--to--Default} framework as the one used in the references above.
+In our case, however, the calculation of the quanto--corrected survival probabilities depends on solving a Feynman--Kac equation, the solution of which is a price, while in \cite{FxBofa} a probability density distribution was calculated. {At implementation level, the difference between the two approaches lies in the fact that in the latter case an additional integration step would be required to calculate a price.} Additionaly, the way we work out our main pricing equation makes clear what instruments and in what amounts one would need to effectively implement a delta--hedging strategy.

-As for the inverse problem of derivatives pricing, we refer to \cite{ballotta} for a recent work on the pricing of quanto options on equity indices.
-The interest of that work lies in particular on how to calculate market implied correlation values of FX rates and asset prices in a Levy process framework.
+An algorithm using a fixed--point approach has been recently proposed to calculate CVA in \cite{kimleung}.

+The techniques showed in this paper seem particularly relevant for long--maturity trades, where the effects of idiosyncratic jump--to-default components on counterparty risk can be more pronounced and where, therefore, they can have a big impact on wrong ray risk estimation.
+For a relevant example of CVA calculations related to long--maturity trades, we refer to \cite{biffispitotti}, where the cost of CVA and collateralization are calculated for longetivity swaps.